HIV/AIDS in Kenya: PMTCT

 Preventing mother to child transmission (PMTCT) has also been a big step in preventing the spread of HIV/AIDS.
 The country's dedication to eliminating this type of transmission has led to a drop of children born with HIV from 12,000 children in 2010 to 6,600 in 2015.
 Male partners have also been encouraged to take part in this type of treatment, by getting tested along with the soon-to-be mother.

-VMMC, Harm Reduction, and PrEP
+VMMC and Harm Reduction

 Voluntary medical male circumcision (VMMC) was implemented as an option in 2008 in Kenya as a prevention method.
 By 2016, 92% of men in Kenya are circumcised.

 Harm reduction is the distribution of clean needles and syringes along with counseling and medically assisted treatment with methadone, implemented by the government in 2012.
 The amount of Intravenous drug users that are using clean needles now is up to 90% compared to the 51% in 2012.

 Pre-exposure prophylaxis has been an ongoing trend in Kenya, as HIV negative people have been receiving ART to prevent against any future infection of HIV.
 It is being offered for people who are in high risk groups that have an ongoing risk of HIV infection.